jribbens/sslexpiry.js/README.md

 and any characters from a '#' onwards are ignored, as are leading or trailing whitespace.
 The serial numbers can be in either upper or lower case.

+If the `-i` option is specified, only the first certificate in the chain will be checked, rather than also checking any intermediate certificates that are supplied by the server.

 The process exit code will be zero if no problems were found, and non-zero otherwise, unless the `--exit-zero` option was specified, in which case the exit code will be zero unless there was an